dwadp/mantau/README.md

 # Mantau
 Mantau is a golang library for transforming data.
-Mantau is used for transforming struct, map and/or slice of struct by providing a schema of how the data will be transformed.
+Mantau can be used for transforming struct, map and/or slice of struct by providing a schema of how the data will be transformed.

 ----------
 **THIS LIBRARY IS STILL UNDER DEVELOPMENT AND CANNOT BE USED YET**

 ### Installation
 To start using mantau, first you need to install the library by running the following command: